119-Win Red Sox Cement Legacy as 1 of MLB's Greatest Teams Ever with Title

 “This was the mission from day one when I signed.”

-From day one, these Boston Red Sox were too good to be true, and as Steve Pearce slugged his way to the series MVP trophy, David Price aced another October test and Sale closed it out, history’s heat furnace already was heating up to forge this team among the all-timers.
+From day one, these Boston Red Sox were too good to be true, and as Steve Pearce slugged his way to the series MVP trophy, David Price aced another October test and Sale closed it out, history’s furnace already was heating up to forge this team among the all-timers.

 They weed-whacked their way through the American League this season to a franchise-record 108 wins.
 They punched a 100-win New York Yankees team smack in the nose in the division series.
 They whipped a 103-win Houston Astros club in the championship series.